hashicorp/terraform-website/content/source/docs/enterprise-beta/upgrade/index.html.md

 ### 3.c.
 Reconfigure the backend for the new workspace

-Update the `name` field of the `backend` block to the reference the new workspace.
+Update the `name` field of the `backend` block to reference the new workspace.

 ```terraform
 terraform {